 No, you may choose to obtain legal, financial or other advice at any time in the mediation process.
 All parties are encouraged to obtain just a review of the MSA once it is drafted prior to signing if they want/need additional clarification regarding the legal document.
 The parties

 can take the MSA to an attorney on a consultation basis.
-We can help prepare some possible questions for your attorney consultation in order to make the best use of your time.
 If you use PCM for your divorce we will do all the drafting and filing of legal documents!

 The role of the mediators is to:

 Pacific Coast Mediation will provide both parties with current, relevant legal INFORMATION regarding divorce in California but will not ADVISE the clients or make judgments on their behalf about what they should do with the legal information.
 The difference between providing legal information versus legal advice is that our attorney mediators can tell parties what the law says but not how they should use that information for their benefit because the mediator does NOT represent either party.
 The spouses have control over all agreements made in the mediation process.